kanaria69/Mainecoco/README.md

-## A red and a blue ship have just collided in the Caribbean.
-Apparently the survivors are marooned.
+## If a child refuses to sleep during nap time, are they guilty of resisting a rest?